leapwallet/initia-vibe-chain/AI_WORKFLOW_GUIDE.md

 ```
 Install the required frontend dependencies for building a React frontend that connects to an Initia Move smart contract.

-Context from Step 1: You should have a deployed Move smart contract with a module address (your deployer's hex address).
+Context from Step 1: You should have a deployed Move smart contract with a module address (your deployer's hex address, e.g., `0x55037beec8e307fa9d48c2d7121e170be9517c14`).
 You'll need this address later for the VITE_MODULE_ADDRESS environment variable.

 Task: Update package.json with the versions specified below and install the packages.